Lowest Phone Price vs Total Cost: Which Mobile Plan Is Cheaper in Singapore?

 Looking at TCO helps you compare the real cost, not just one part of the plan.

-Is a SIM Only plan cheaper than a mobile plan?
+Is a SIM Only plan cheaper than a Phone plan?

-No, a SIM Only plan is not always cheaper than a mobile plan.
+No, a SIM Only plan is not always cheaper than a phone plan.

-While SIM Only plans usually have lower monthly fees, mobile plans can offer lower total cost over 24 months due to discounted device prices and sign-up promotions.
+While SIM Only plans usually have lower monthly fees, phone plans can offer lower total cost over 24 months due to discounted device prices and sign-up promotions.

-SIM Only vs Mobile Plan: Which is cheaper?
+SIM Only vs Phone Plan: Which is cheaper?

 SIM Only plan